Larose-Clarence Roubaix (75/44km)

 Route Author: Chris Henry

-Location: Larose Forest, United Counties of Prescott and Russell, Ontario
+Location: Larose Forest, UC of Prescott and Russell, Ontario

 Suggested Tire Width: 35-38mm